Use OmniFocus Effectively

-Capuring is just the first step.
+Capturing is just the first step.
 If all you do is capture, then your OmniFocus inbox will likely become too overwhelming to look at before too long.
 To prevent this from happening, it’s important to get into a habit of processing your inbox regularly.
-Equally important is that you review your system regularly.
-This could include a daily review, where you decide what’s most important to focus on today, a weekly review, to help keep your system up-to-date and accurate, and monthly, quarterly and annual reviews to help keep you connected with the big picture of your life.
+It’s equally important to review your system regularly.

 Stepping into Action

 As outlined in Create a Foundation, this ease comes from designing a system that is structured to match your life.
 Also, you’re most likely to use OmniFocus to engage with your tasks if it’s convenient to get to a list of tasks.

-Fine Tuning Your Setup
+Fine-Tuning Your Setup

 There are many ways to automate and extend OmniFocus…and to make it an even more convenient and efficient solution.
 We have plenty of advice to share to help fine-tune your OmniFocus setup.